103 George Street, The Rocks: Heritage listing

 The building's historical significance derives from its development from the early commercial era of this city, its continual use as a retail and residential premises.

-The site is historically significant as a site continuously occupied by Europeans since 1788, with the First Fleet, as the site of the house of the Assistant Surgeon from c1788 and with the first colonial architect, Francis Greenway, who lived in a house on the site between 1815 and c.
+The site is historically significant as a site continuously occupied by Europeans since 1788, with the First Fleet, as the site of the house of the Assistant Surgeon from c.1788 and with the first colonial architect, Francis Greenway, who lived in a house on the site between 1815 and c.
 1834.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 Thomas Playfair, and his family, are strongly associated with the site through his meat processing, export and butchering business.
 Playfair was also a Member of the NSW Legislative Assembly and Mayor of Sydney.
 The site itself has strong associations with Francis Greenway, who lived close by, at the corner of Argyle and George Streets, from 1814 to 1835.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The building represents a commercial building typical of its type in this context.
 Its proportions are pleasing with a formal symmetry typical of the Victorian Regency architecture in Britain which was transported to this country and adapted by the early European settlers.
 The building is centrally located within the George (High) Street precinct and contributes to the heritage and townscape significance.
 103 George Street and the surrounding buildings were the earliest commercial development on The Rocks area and established the urban/commercial streetscape of George Street.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.